Samsung QN90F TV Review

 Native Std.
 Dev.

-The TV has good black uniformity with local dimming enabled.
-Blacks are deep and uniform across the screen, with only a bit of blooming around bright objects on a dark background.
-Local dimming can`t be turned off on this TV, so we tested its native black uniformity with Local Dimming set to 'Low' and Shadow Detail to '1', with a uniformity image set to pure black.
+The TV has very good black uniformity with local dimming enabled.
+Blacks are deep and uniform across the screen, with only some minor blooming around bright objects on a dark background.
+Local dimming can't be turned off on this TV, so we tested its native black uniformity with Local Dimming set to 'Low' and Shadow Detail to '1', with a uniformity image set to pure black.

 Color